 On July 8 and July 13, 2016, notices of opposition against the '163 Patent were filed in the European Patent Office (the "EPO") by Merus N.V. and Kymab and Novo Nordisk A/S, respectively.
 The notices assert, as applicable, lack of novelty, lack of inventive step, and insufficiency.
 The Company's response to the oppositions was filed on December 30, 2016.
 Following an oral hearing before the Opposition Division of the EPO on February 5-7, 2018, the Opposition Division upheld the '163 Patent without amendments.
-Kymab filed a notice of appeal of the Opposition Division's decision on February 9, 2018.
+Kymab, Merus, and Novo Nordisk each filed a notice of appeal of the Opposition Division's decision on February 9, 2018, May 25, 2018, and June 26, 2018, respectively.

-With respect to the '018 Patent infringement litigation against Merus N.V., on March 26, 2018, the United States District Court for the Southern District of New York granted Merus's motion for attorneys' fees and costs; if the Company is ultimately required to pay such fees and costs (the amount of which has not yet been determined by the court), such payment is not expected to have a material impact on the Company's financial statements.
+With respect to the '018 Patent infringement litigation against Merus N.V., on June 25, 2018, the United States District Court for the Southern District of New York granted Merus's motion for attorneys' fees and costs in the amount of \$10.5 million, plus pre- and post-judgment interest.
+On July 25, 2018, the Company filed a notice of appeal with the Federal Circuit.
+If the Company is ultimately required to pay such amounts, this payment is not expected to have a material impact on the Company's financial statements.

-Other than as noted in the preceding sentence, the Company is not at this time able to predict the outcome of, or estimate possible gain or a range of possible loss, if any, related to, the '287 Patent, '163 Patent, and '018 Patent proceedings.
+Other than as noted above, the Company is not at this time able to predict the outcome of, or estimate possible gain or a range of possible loss, if any, related to, the '287 Patent, '163 Patent, and '018 Patent proceedings.